Chapter 19 Debugging and Testing

 ## [ FAIL 1 | WARN 1 | SKIP 0 | PASS 7 ]

-Once you have your unit testing all set up, you can work on your project, and then run the unit tests to see if you broke anything.
+Once you have your unit testing all set up, you can work on your project, and then easily run all the unit tests to see if you broke anything.
 Even more important, if you are working with a collaborator, you can both run unit tests to ensure you have not broken something that someone else was counting on!
 Furthermore, you can use the test code as a reference for how the code should be used, and what the expected output is.
 For any reasonably complex project, having test code can be of enormous benefit.

 In principle, if you are writing code to figure out why something is not working as expected, you should put that code in your testing folder so that you can run it again later, ensuring that any bug you fixed will stay fixed moving forward.